maikeulb/MagnumPhotos/README.md

 docker-compose up
 Go to http://localhost:5000 and visit one of the above endpoints (or /swagger)
 ```

+Otherwise you will need the .NET Core 2.0 SDK.
+If you have the SDK installed,
-Otherwise, edit `appsettings.json` so that the connection string points to your server.
+then open `appsettings.json` and point the connection string to your server,

-Then run:
+then run:
 ```
 dotnet restore
 dotnet ef database update